funwithbits/www.funwithbits.net/source/_posts/2017-07-30-dissecting-the-rom-bios-shipped-with-qemu-for-fun.markdown

 After you complete the first lab, you will better understand how hardware initialization is done by firmware BIOS, then how bootloader is loaded, and in turn the operating system.
-It's also amazing the holes left in the physical address space of the machine for backward compatibility.

 Earlier IBM PCs couldn't address more than 1MB of memory, and only the first 640k chunk was actually RAM.
 The 640k-1MB range was reserved for special use,